 Path to Success was designed to accomplish two primary goals: Encourage self-sufficiency of Work-Able households as well as utilize Federal expenditures more efficiently and effectively in an effort to serve more San Diegans.
-SDHC is proposing the revisions to the activity in order to utilize Federal expenditures more efficiently, which will be achieved by eliminating utility allowances and removing the requirement to collect information on utility responsibility.
-This initiative as re-proposed is designed to increase housing choices for program participants by reducing costs in federal expenditures thereby allowing for potential increases in the Payment Standards that, in part, determine the maximum rents HCV families can lease.
+SDHC is proposing the revisions to the activity in order to utilize Federal expenditures more efficiently, which will be achieved by reducing administrative burden caused by reviewing medical allowance requests, eliminating utility reimbursement payments and removing the requirement to collect information on utility responsibility.
 This reproposed activity will also encourage self-sufficiency of Work-Able households by aligning the age for elderly households with HUD's defined age of an elderly person.